Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bowen Hills among the top 25% of areas assessed nationwide

-Future projections estimate Bowen Hills will add approximately 1,263 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Bowen Hills is projected to add approximately 1,227 residents by 2041.
+If current development rates continue, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development